joeclark-phd/roguestate/README.txt

 STATUS:
-The game is running but not playable, yet.
-My code sets up the window, main menu, initializes a game (currently a grassy field with a few plants), and allows you to move the view around.
-Hold SHIFT to move quickly, CTRL to move precisely.
+The game is evolving but hardly interesting yet.
+There are no enemies, just a field with some walls and rooms you can walk around.
+Use the arrow keys to move around.
 Press TAB to get a "look/examine" cursor and see what's on each tile.
 Press "I" to toggle the information panel at the right (which currently has no information in it).
+Press "C" to re-center the map on the player.
 You can resize the window.
 Press ESC for an escape menu.

-Originally this was going to be a fortress simulation, so I never wrote code for first person control of an "@" character.
-That'll be next.
-Also, world generation will need to be tweaked to create items and terrain better suited to a dungeon.

 DEVELOPED USING: